 - Swap chips and crackers for whole food options, like cold-cut veggies or fresh fruits.

 - Take your vitamins and mineral supplements.

-Managing stress in recovery is incredibly important, as stress is a major trigger for relapse.
-If you don’t deal with it head on, it will build up in your body and cause problems later on.
+Managing stress in recovery is crucial, as stress is a major trigger for relapse.
+If you don’t deal with it head-on, it will build up in your body and cause problems later on.
 Everyone deals with stress differently, so it will take some trial and error to find what works for you.

-For some people, it helps to develop a stress management plan that identifies the physical and emotional signs of stress, your triggers and relaxing activities that distract you from stress.
+For some people, it helps develop a stress management plan that identifies the physical and emotional signs of stress, your triggers, and relaxing activities that distract you from stress.
 Some of our favorites include: